 Upon completion of the clinical “staging evaluation”, surgery is performed to remove the cancer, along with part of the normal adjacent tissues of the rectum.
 Surgery also helps to further determine the level of spread within the rectal wall and abdomen.
 The type of surgery performed depends on the size and the location of the cancer.
 Surgery is commonly performed through an abdominal incision.
 In some cases, the rectal cancer is located close to the anus and the anus is removed with the cancer.

-Large rectal cancers close to the anus that cannot be removed without damaging anal function are sometimes treated with chemotherapy to help shrink the cancer before surgery.
-This is referred to as neoadjuvant chemotherapy.
-If there is enough shrinkage of the cancer, surgery may be performed that preserves anal function.
+Rectal cancers close to the anus that cannot be removed without damaging anal function are typically treated with Total Neoadjuvant Therapy (TNT) consisting of systemic chemotherapy and radiation to help shrink the cancer before surgery.
+TNT for early stage cancers may help avoid surgery altogether and may help to preserve anal function.
 However, in some cases, the cancer is too close to the anus and the anus is removed with the cancer.

 Following surgical removal of rectal cancer, a final “pathologic” stage will be given.
 This is based on extent of spread of cancer after looking at the removed tissue under a microscope.
 The stage may be a letter or a number, as several different staging systems are used to describe rectal cancer.
 All new treatment information concerning rectal cancer is categorized and discussed by the stage.
 In order to learn more about the most recent information available concerning the treatment of rectal cancer, click on the appropriate stage.